PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 Example: Self-Organizing List

 In a self-organizing list, you move items that are accessed to the front so you can find them more quickly in subsequent searches.
-Here’s how you could implement self-organizing lists using list methods:
+Here's how you could implement self-organizing lists using list methods:

 ::